cozis/website-stuff/the_dependency_problem.md

 In this example, the cost of dependencies grows exponentially as we add layers, doubling each time.
 But each node is only aware of what's beneath it, so they have no information of how much their dependencies are costing to the actual root program.
 This is quite a simplistic and pessimistic example as nodes are often shared, but I think it shows the underlying principle that causes dependency graphs to grow.

-Given this model the "dependencies are bad" heuristic makes more sense as you always design for the worst case.
+Given this model, the "dependencies are bad" heuristic makes more sense as you always design for the worst case.

 ## Why the Divide?

 But why do people in different communities have so different perceptions of the situation?

 I think programmers in the C and C++ communities are much more exposed to the problem due to how costly each dependency is and that there is no form of dependency encapsulation.
-When you use a library, you need to learn about its dependencies ad manually add them to the build process.
+When you use a library, you need to learn about its dependencies and manually add them to the build process.

 On the other hand, the Python and Javascript communities have tools for that which greatly reduce the management cost.
 This makes adding dependencies to your project nearly effortless and the low resistance route whenever a problem comes up.
 As the software ecosystem grows, the network of dependencies does too, so that when things go wrong, [they go really wrong](https://en.wikipedia.org/wiki/Npm_left-pad_incident).